 Overview of a general flat-fielding problem and description of its solution by Munipack.

-To improve the precision, some increase of a capacity of detectors can help, but it have technical limitations.
+To improve the precision, increase of a capacity of detectors can help, but it have technical limitations.
 Also, it will not suppress different light sensitivity of pixels including all the optical path.
 In this case, the feasible way is averaging of frames as provides Munipack flat utility.

 Mean levels of flat-fields, captured using of an unstable light source (during twilight), are unequal.
 As a consequence, a direct average of that flat-fields is impossible.

-The main difficulty comes due to the folded surface of flat-fields.
+The difficulty comes due to the folded surface of flat-fields.
 While it is possible to compute a mean level, the estimate will not be optimal or accurate due to blending of statistical distributions: the light noise and the surface of flat-field itself.

 There is a list of rules, summarising of my long time experiences with flat-fielding, which I recommends for flat-fielding:

 Flat-field manual, Photometry corrections.
 Standing on the shoulders of giants.